HTML: All Elements from HTML 3.2 to XHTML 2.0

 Update (March 27, 2008)

-The index has recently been updated to include HTML 5’s datatemplate, nest, and rule elements as well, I added some stats at the end of the table, and I needed to remove references to Rene Saarsoo’s annotated version which is currently not up-to-date.
-Last but not least, a new and fresh German version is available, as the former version lacked aforementioned updates and, more importantly, HTML 3.2.
+The index has been updated to include HTML 5’s datatemplate, nest, and rule elements.
+I also added some stats at the end of the table.
+I then removed references to Rene Saarsoo’s annotated version because at the moment, it’s not up-to-date.
+Last but not least, a new and fresh German version is available, as the previous version lacked earlier updates, including data for HTML 3.2.

 Great work, thank you!!